crossplane/crossplane/design/design-doc-composition.md

   # The schema for the following three fields is inherited from the
   # InfrastructureDefinition referenced by the InfrastructurePublication that
   # publishes this kind of resource.
 Put otherwise, the schema identically
-  # matches this binding's cluster scoped equivalent.
+  # matches this requirement's cluster scoped equivalent.
   engineVersion: "5.7"
   storageGB: 10
   region: us-west
   # The infrastructure object schema is automatically injected into the
   # CustomResourceDefinition that is created by the InfrastructurePublication
-  # that publishes the MySQLInstanceBinding resource.
+  # that publishes the MySQLInstanceRequirement resource.
   infrastructure:
-    # An infrastructure binding binds to exactly one defined, cluster scoped,
+    # An infrastructure requirement binds to exactly one defined, cluster scoped
     # infrastructure resource.
-In the case of this MySQLInstanceBinding the
+In the case of this MySQLInstanceRequirement the
     # kind of the bound resource will always be MySQLInstance.
 There is no
-    # binding phase; if the binding and the bound resource reference each other
+    # binding phase; if the requirement and the required resource reference each
-    # they are considered to be bound.
-An application operator may specify this
+    # other they are considered to be bound.
+An application operator may specify
-    # resource reference explicitly in order to bind to a  MySQLInstance that
+    # this resource reference explicitly in order to bind to a  MySQLInstance
-    # was provisioned in advance by an infrastructure operator.
+    # that was provisioned in advance by an infrastructure operator.
     resourceRef:
     - apiVersion: database.example.org/v1alpha1
       kind: MySQLInstance
       name: default-sql-dd02m
     # In the (common) case in which the application operator omits the above
     # resource reference a MySQLInstance will be dynamically provisioned to
-    # satisfy this MySQLInstanceBinding.
+    # satisfy this MySQLInstanceRequirement.
 When this is the case the below
     # compositionSelector and compositionRef (if any) are copied verbatim to the
     # newly created MySQLInstance.
     compositionSelector: